OntZ/machinemax-test/README.md

 I've used Victory for showing data charts as it seemed easiest to get something out of the box with it.
 However considerably more time should probably be spent tweaking them to get them looking sharp.

 The app also has a Night mode for dark conditions, which can be toggled on the top-right of either page.
+Night mode on/off is also saved in local storage.

 ## Assumptions